 The Dylan with standard tuxedo arms, shown in Brown Leather

-Welt Cord – Making welt cord, also referred to as ‘piping’, is simply the act of covering plain cording with a decorative cover, usually fabric or leather.
-The cord is sewn into an upholstery seam, often along the bottom edge of a sofa, the sides of cushions, and sometimes the back edge of a Chesterfield.
-Welted edges define the silhouette of a piece of furniture and strengthen the seams, and is one mark of good quality upholstery.
+Welt Cord – Making welt cord, also referred to as ‘piping’, is the act of covering plain cording with a decorative cover.
+Covers are usually fabric or leather.
+The cord is sewn into an upholstery seam.
+This is located along the bottom edge of a sofa, the sides of cushions, and sometimes the back edge of a Chesterfield.
+Welted edges define the silhouette of a piece of furniture and strengthen the seams.
+Is generally a mark of good quality upholstery.

 The Hitchcock, shown in Blue Fabric with a contrasting welt cord

-Understanding what you’re shopping for is the first step in ensuring you’ll be making an informed purchase, and that you’re requesting something that you actually want in your home.
-Keep checking back for added terms to this glossary list, and if you’ve heard or seen something that wasn’t on this list and you have a question – give us a shout, and we’ll be happy to help.
+Understanding custom furniture design is key to making an informed purchase.
+Check back for new terms on this list.
+If you’ve heard or seen something that wasn’t on this list and you have a question – give us a shout, and we’ll be happy to help.
 Also, check out our Facebook, Instagram, or Pinterest to help inspire you in your search for custom furniture design.